What

 Cross-cultural hybridization occurs in various design fields, with or without acknowledging the referenced cultures.

-This travel course will visit various Japanese traditional design, including architecture, landscape, ceramics, woodworks, textiles, papers, and other products, while exploring the modern and contemporary appropriation of the traditional language.
-During the explorations, students will make observations and produce drawings depicting their perceived "Japanese form."
-The drawings will be compiled into a "Giwafu Design Guidebook,” which will inform students’ Giwafu design as a resulting outcome of this course.
+This travel course visited various Japanese traditional design, including architecture, landscape, ceramics, woodworks, textiles, papers, and other products, while exploring the modern and contemporary appropriation of the traditional language.
+During the explorations, students made observations and produced drawings depicting their perceived "Japanese form."
+The drawings were compiled into a "Giwafu Design Guidebook,” which informed students’ Giwafu design as a resulting outcome of this course.

 "Giwafu" means "pseudo-Japanese-style." -- As long as you use the forms in the Guidebook, it will be somewhat Japanese.
 Referencing cultures other than your own involves interpretation through the eyes of your own culture, diverging from authenticity; therefore, the guidebook is for "Giwafu" design.

-Just as the Japanese carpenters tried to incorporate Western architectural language as they saw it in Giyofu architecture, the students will produce one design incorporating the Japanese formal language as they see it, which would become their "Giwafu" design.
+Just as the Japanese carpenters tried to incorporate Western architectural language as they saw it in Giyofu architecture, the students produced one design incorporating the Japanese formal language as they saw it, which became their "Giwafu" design.
 Globalization has caused the loss of cultural identities in many parts of the world.
-This travel course will question a positive reappropriation of cultural
+This travel course questioned a positive reappropriation of cultural

-references that can result in exciting and surprising design outcomes.
+references that resulted in exciting and surprising design outcomes.

 The application for Wintersession Travel Courses 2025 will is now closed.